 Although coastal areas are more vulnerable to floods, particularly during hurricane season, they can occur anywhere and can vary in size and duration.
 Even very small streams, gullies, and creeks that may appear harmless in dry weather can flood.

 The physical destruction of a flood can vary, with some carrying away everything in its path, including houses, bridges, cars, and even people who may be trapped or wading in water.
-Further, the economic loss from hazardous flood conditions can be significant, costing in the billions, as with Hurricane Sandy in 2012 and Hurricane Katrina in 2005.
+Further, the economic loss from hazardous flood conditions can be significant, costing in the billions, as with Hurricane Michael in 2018 and Hurricane Katrina in 2005.